etirouthier/keras_dna/docs/sparse.md

 ## Negative / Positive ratio

 One can change the negative / positive ratio by using the keyword `negative_ratio` which is by default set to 1.
-A positive example contains at least one occurence of one of the desired function while a negative sample if far away from any of the desired function occurences.
+A positive example contains at least one occurence of one of the desired functions while a negative sample is far away from any of the desired functions' occurences.

 ```python
 from keras_dna import Generator